this-vijay/this-vijay.github.io/e-learning.md

 I am currently working on a series of courses for NPTEL, the open access online course portal run by the Ministry of Education.

-Prior to this, I worked for the company Cuemath, designing a new model for interactive math sessions, which combine storytelling, professional actors, animation, and practical yet surprising mathematics that is not typically found in textbooks.
+Prior to this, I worked for the company <a href="https://www.cuemath.com">Cuemath</a>, designing a new model for interactive math sessions, which combine storytelling, professional actors, animation, and practical yet surprising mathematics that is not typically found in textbooks.
 You can scroll down to see some examples.

 <br>
 <hr>